Break My Stride: Unique II version

 In 1996, Austrian duo Unique II had its most successful hit by covering "Break My Stride".
-This dance version of the song was the first international success for the band, peaking at number-one in Austria and New Zealand, and at number 2 in Australia.
-The single also charted in Ireland, Italy, Canada and Scandinavia.
+This version of the song was the first international success for the band, peaking at number one in Austria and New Zealand, as well as number two in Australia.
+The single also charted in Ireland, Italy, Canada, and Scandinavia.

 Critical reception

 Larry Flick from Billboard wrote, "Yep, this is a dance-leaning cover of the Matthew Wilder '80s pop chestnut.
 It has already saturated radio airwaves throughout Europe, with a number of programmers here already giving it positive feedback.
 Highly videogenic Viennese songbird Jade Davies chirps her way through the track's Ace of Base-like reggae-inflected groove with engaging energy.
 She'll have little to no trouble successfully carrying this one into the hearts of folks who prefer familiarity over adventure."
-Australian music channel Max placed the song at number 903 in their list of 1000 Greatest Songs of All Time in 2013.
+Australian music channel Max placed the song at number 903 on their list of the "1000 Greatest Songs of All Time" in 2013.